 Following the development of Framework Plan, various projects and initiatives both short term and long term are identified to set the stage for implementation of the Plan.
-PCIDs continued collaboration with the three jurisdictions and various other partners and the success of attracting funds and implementation of projects will result in realizing the vision of the Framework Plan.
+The continued PCIDs collaboration with the three jurisdictions and various other partners and the success of attracting funds and implementation of projects will result in realizing the vision of the Framework Plan.